yakuzadave/pymud-ss13/docs/cargo_system.md

 - **Supply orders** that arrive after a delay
 - **Department inventories** stored per vendor/department
 - **Market demand** controls pricing and can be adjusted dynamically
+- **Fluctuating economy** with periodic demand changes and temporary supply shortages

 The system is intentionally lightweight but provides a foundation for more complex economic mechanics.